Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

    Some of the CSM health checks, such as booting the barebones image on the compute nodes, could be skipped.

-   See the `CSM Install Validation and Health Checks` procedures **`in the CSM 1.1 documentation`**.
+   See the `CSM Install Validation and Health Checks` procedures in the documentation for your **`CURRENT**` CSM version.

-   **`IMPORTANT:` The validation procedures in the CSM 1.2 documentation are not all intended to work on CSM 1.1.
+   **`IMPORTANT:` The validation procedures in the CSM 1.2 documentation are not all intended to work on previous versions of CSM.

 1. Validate Lustre Health